Wazuh provides an automated way of building WPK packages using docker so there is no need for any other dependency.

 To create a WPK package follow these steps:

-Download our wazuh-packages repository from GitHub and go to the wpk directory.
+Download our wazuh-packages repository from GitHub and go to the wpk directory of the 4.0 branch.

 generate_wpk_package.sh script, with the different options you desire.
 This script will build a Docker image with all the necessary tools to create the WPK and run a container that will build it: